biobricks/ashnazg/README.md

 ashnazg makes it easy to keep a global app state using a simple uni-directional data flow.

 This module is not ready for production use.
 Needs more testing.
+Also, the `Proxy` functionality as described below is not yet ready.

 # Usage